 - Your requirements for initial inventory are designated in the Confidential Operations Manual.
 You must maintain an inventory of ingredients, food and beverage products and other products, materials, and supplies that will permit you to operate the Franchised Restaurant at maximum capacity.

 - You will obtain insurance coverage with the limits we require.
 The lower figure assumes 25% down on a yearly premium amount.

-- You are responsible for transportation and expenses of any persons attending the training program.
+- You are responsible for the transportation and expenses of any persons attending the training program.
 This amount depends on the distance you must travel and the type of accommodations you choose.
 The estimate contemplates attendance by one person traveling to our headquarters or other location for approximately three days for an initial orientation session and two persons traveling to a location that we designate for approximately three weeks for on-the-job training.

 - Signage includes exterior signs that bear the Marks.
 Signage costs may vary depending on the type, size and location of the signs and local restrictions.

 - This estimates the funds needed to cover your initial expenses for the first three months of operation (other than the items identified separately in the table).
 It includes payroll costs for a manager but not any draw or salary for you.
 However, this is only an estimate, and it is possible that you will need additional working capital during your first three months of operation, and there is no guarantee that your Restaurant will break even during this period or at any time.
 Your working capital needs will depend on various factors, including your management skill, experience, and business acumen; local economic conditions; the prevailing wage rate; competition; and your Restaurant’s sales during the initial period.
 In compiling these estimates, we relied on our franchisees’ experience and our affiliate’s experience in operating PANCHERO’S restaurants.

 - You must lease or purchase various office equipment and supplies.